Switch3301/Xbox-Bins-Gen/README.txt

 Discord : Switch#8715

 # Info
-This code is only made for educational purposes and me reposting doesnt mean i am promoting it but letting people not get scammed who are buying this
+This code is only made for educational purposes and me reposting doesnt mean i am promoting it but letting people not get scammed who are buying this.